Skip to Content

 Signed Requests

 Some API requests require a cryptographic signature to authorize the action.
-This applies to requests that create or move funds — creating direct payments, capturing, and refunding payments, as well as all merchant-driven subscription actions (charge, cancel, update price).
+This applies to any request that creates or moves funds.
+That includes creating direct payments, capturing, and refunding payments, as well as all merchant-driven subscription actions (charge, cancel, update price).

 Why Are Some Requests Signed?

 Your API key authenticates who you are, but it is not enough to move funds.
-Direct payments, captures, and refunds transfer stablecoins between wallets, so they require proof that you — the merchant — explicitly authorized the action.
+Direct payments, captures, and refunds transfer stablecoins between wallets, so they require proof that you authorized the action.

 This authorization is done with a signing key: a separate cryptographic key-pair that you control.
-The SDK provides purpose-built signing functions for each action — you call the appropriate function with your private key and include the resulting signature in the X-Signature header.
+The SDK provides purpose-built signing functions for each action; you call the appropriate function with your signing key and include the resulting signature with the request.
 The API verifies the signature before executing the action.

 🔐